rickstaa/panda-autograsp/README.md

         && catkin build -j4 -DCMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=/libfranka/build"
 ```

-### Singularity image
+### Use the supplied singularity image

 [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/3134)

-Alternatively, a *singularity recipe* (panda-autograsp-ros_kinetic.def)for this package containing all the necessary packages and dependencies can be found on in the [deep_robotics_singularity_recipes repository](https://github.com/rickstaa/deep_robotics_singularity_recipes) or on the [singularity-hub.org website](https://www.singularity-hub.org/collections/3134).
+Alternatively, a *singularity recipe* (panda-autograsp-tensorflow-gpu-miniconda3-ros_kinetic-xenial.def.def) for this package containing all the necessary packages and dependencies can be found on in the [deep_robotics_singularity_recipes repository](https://github.com/rickstaa/deep_robotics_singularity_recipes) or on the [singularity-hub.org website](https://www.singularity-hub.org/collections/3134).

 ## How to use